Wahler & Schwarz

 - GEORGE E. WRIGHT, HARTFORD, CONN

 George E Wright, (1853 to 1926) Hartford.
-Wright was a pioneering postcard publisher/photographer who published local topographical photographs as Private Mailing Card52 and into the divided-back era.
-His early cards included Wright’s panoramic view of Hartford, a series of views of the city.
+Wright was a pioneering postcard publisher/photographer who published local topographical photographs as Private Mailing Cards52 and into the divided-back era.
+His early cards included Wright’s panoramic view of Hartford, a series of views of the city and a Thanksgiving card of a turkey in monochrome artwork.
 His postcards of Hartford public buildings, parks, bridges, stores, streets and churches are collectors’ items.
 In 1902 he wrote the 36 page Hartford Connecticut Street List and Rapid Transit Guide, fares, streetcar lines, street directory, how to get anywhere.
 In 1908 he wrote and published Crossing the Connecticut, a memorial to the then new Hartford Bridge, which is still in use today and is one of the oldest bridges in the interstate highway system.
 It is also the largest stone arch bridge in the world.
 The book also documents all the bridges and ferries that existed at that site and all the public crossing places on the Connecticut river within the state of Connecticut53.

 Karl F Wunder